BloomTech-Labs/juxta-city-data-fe/README.md

-🚫 The numbers 1️⃣ through 5️⃣ next to each item represent the week that part of the docs needs to be comepleted by.
-Make sure to delete the numbers by the end of Labs.

-🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
-Contributing to docs does NOT count as a PR to meet your weekly requirements.

 # Find Ur City

-You can find the deployed project at [FindUr.City](findur.city).
+You can find the deployed project at [https://www.findur.city](https://www.findur.city)

 ## Contributors